emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

   * Smooth disc surface secures efficient self-cleaning and maximum heat transfer.

-  The distinct difference between the TD dryer and most other disc dryers is that staybolt welds (or welds of other means to maintain the integrity of the disc when exposed to internal steam pressure) is entirely on the inside of the disc.
-Fjell has in its process for drying with disc-driers a patented process solution reducing usage of steam with approx. 40% from normal driers.
 fullwidthimage: /img/td-størrelser.png
 description2: >-
   Standard Range Fjell Turbo Disc Dryers are corresponding to fishmeal plants